lakejs/lake-docs/reference/index.md

 ```

 ::: tip
-You can disable a plugin by setting it to `false`.
-For example, setting the `mention` to `false` will prevent the pop-up menu for mention from being displayed.
+You can disable a plugin by setting its value to `false`.
+For example, setting `mention` to `false` will disable the mention pop-up menu.
 :::

 ## root

-An element to which the editor is appended.
+Specifies the element where the editor is appended.

 * Type: [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors) | [DOM element](https://developer.mozilla.org/en-US/docs/Web/API/Element) | [Nodes](/reference/nodes.md)